mrworf/pika2mqtt/README.md

 Now, when you combine this tool with [telegraf](https://www.influxdata.com/time-series-platform/telegraf/ "telegraf"), [influxDB](https://www.influxdata.com/products/influxdb-overview/ "influxDB") and [grafana](https://grafana.com/ "grafana"), you get nice looking items such as

 ![grafana scrennshot](images/grafana.png "Grafana screenshot")

+## Docker image

+To simplify things, you can also run this as a docker image.
+The arguments above are provided via environment variables URL, MQTT and BASETOPIC.